-Summary re Pay for Performance
+Summary re Pay for Performance (P4P)

-- Reliance on absolute differences to measure healthcare disparities led to the perception in US (where increasing uncommon outcomes were examined) that P4P would tend to increase disparities and perception in UK (where increasing uncommon outcomes were examined) that P4P would tend to reduce disparities. - Perception in US led Massachusetts to include a disparities element in its Medicaid P4P program, but to employ a measure that is more likely to increase than reduce disparities.
+- Reliance on absolute differences to measure healthcare disparities led to (a) perception in US (where increasing uncommon outcomes were examined) that P4P would tend to increase disparities and (b) perception in UK (where increasing uncommon outcomes were examined) that P4P would tend to reduce disparities. - Perception in US led Massachusetts to include a disparities element in its Medicaid P4P program, but to employ a measure that is more likely to increase than reduce disparities.

-Table 21: Illustration Based on Werner et al. (Circulation 2005) Dataon White and Black CABG Rates Before and After Implementation of CABG Report Card (see Comment on Werner)
+Table 25: Illustration Based on Werner et al. (Circulation 2005) Data on White and Black CABG Rates Before and After Implementation of CABG Report Card (see Comment on Werner)